tallhamer/MapApp/README.md

 [Isocenter coordinate] -- [Couch Buffer] -- [Patient Buffer]** to help you locate the proper clearance map.
 >Note: The 3D visual of the isocenter is currently not linked to the dropdown selection.

-This can be a useful pre-CT workflow for testing isocenter / patient positioning combinations prior to completing a CT simulation of the patient.
-Simply capture a surface of the patient and immediately pull the surface into the MapApp over the  MapRT API for virtual simulation.
+This workflow is helpful in testing isocenter / patient positioning combinations prior to completing a CT simulation of the patient.
+By capturing a surface of the patient and pulling that surface into the MapApp prior to initiating the CT you can rapidly verify the patient's position will not contribute to undue collision risk prior to simulation.

 <p align="center">
 <img src="images\virtual_sim_0.png" width="400"/>